Why the World Cup cannot save Brazil's tourism industry

 How has Brazil - blessed with 7,500 kilometers of sunny coastline, the fame of Rio de Janeiro and the wonders of the Amazon - managed to blow such an open shot on goal?

-A foreign fan heading to a soccer match in Brazil next week may find one of the answers right away - at the hotel counter.
+A foreign fan heading to a football match in Brazil next week may find one of the answers right away - at the hotel counter.

 Even in Recife's more expensive hotels, introducing oneself in English can prompt blank stares and embarrassed grins.
 In one case, the concierge at a hotel - FIFA-certified accommodation for the World Cup - went silent after such an introduction.